Saikumars26/Saikumars26.github.io/CI-CD-REPORT.md

 ## CI/CD Understanding

 ### What is CI/CD?
-CI/CD - Continuous Integration/Continuous Deployment-- automates integrating code changes and deploying them to production.
-Each push to the `main` branch triggers a repeatable build and deployment, reducing manual work and preventing errors.
+CI/CD stands for Continuous Integration and Continuous Deployment.
+It’s a process that automatically checks, builds, and deploys your code whenever changes are made.
+Instead of manually uploading updates, every time you push code to the main branch, the system runs the build and deployment steps for you.
+This saves time, reduces mistakes, and keeps the website or application up to date automatically.

 ### Benefits Observed
 1. **Automatic deployment** on every push to `main`.